 So far, the biggest difference in performance from Shimergo set up is the consistency of shifting.
 Sometimes, the J-tek moves from its place and ends up taking up extra cable pull that makes shifting in lower gears a little bit funky.
 Going all Campy fixed that.
 Also, the brakes are fantastic!

 Added by retroawesomeness.
-Last updated over 8 years ago.
+Last updated about 10 years ago.

 6 Comments